Learn how Governors can effectively support their school leaders to excel in their role and achieve the best outcomes for their pupils.

 Supports the Well-Being of School Leaders

-Coaching support the psychological well-being and confidence of School leaders.
-Headship can be professionally isolating and so school leaders need opportunities where they can explore the challenges of the role, be listened to and identify solutions that can best support them in their role.
-Above all, a happy and healthy school leader leads to a happy and healthy school.
+Coaching supports the psychological well-being and confidence of school leaders.
+Headship can be professionally isolating and so school leaders need opportunities where they can explore the challenges of the role.
+These opportunities give Heads a chance to be listened to and helps them to identify solutions that can best support them in their role.

 Enhances Leadership Skills

-Coaching deepens leadership knowledge, skills and practice and develops leaders’ problem solving and creativity.
+Coaching deepens leadership knowledge, skills, practice, problem solving skills and creativity.
 As a result, time is used more productively for overcoming complex challenges and school improvement initiatives are able to make greater impact.

 Increased Emotional Resilience

-Coaching helps to build the emotional resilience of School Leaders by helping leaders to reflect on challenges they are facing and helping to overcome them.
-Coaching provides a space where Heads can identify new tools, ways of thinking and being that will better equip them for facing and dealing with crises and struggles when they arise.
+Coaching helps to build the emotional resilience of School Leaders.
+Coaching provides a space where Heads can explore the challenges they’re facing and identify new solutions to these issues.
+It also supports them to develop new ways of thinking and being that will better equip them for facing and dealing with crises and struggles when they arise.

 Develops Self-Awareness and Self-Management

-Coaching enhances leaders’ reflection and thinking skills and allows Heads to become more self-aware and better at self -management.
-This resulting in leaders who know how to build on their strengths and address areas for development in themselves.
-Leaders are then able to transfer this learning to deal more successfully with others.
+Coaching enhances leaders’ reflection and thinking skills and allows Heads to become more self-aware and better at self-management.
+This results in leaders who know how to build on their strengths and address areas for development in themselves.
+Leaders are then able to transfer this learning to deal with others successfully.

 Improves Communication and Relationship Management

 Coaching has been shown to help build Heads’ communication and relationship management skills.
-After coaching, Heads feel more able to handle difficult conversations which helps to reduce conflict and promotes greater harmony across all relationships.
+After coaching, Heads feel more able to handle difficult conversations.
+In turn, this helps to reduce conflict and promote greater harmony across all school relationships.